coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 Example 5: The process of trying prompt injection can be automated, searching for _pertubations_ to a prompt that allow circumventing the alignment.
 See [this article by Zou et al](https://llm-attacks.org/).

-Example 6: Prompt leaking: when an attacker manages through prompts to retrieve instructions to an LLM that were given by its makers
+Example 6: When an attacker manages to retrieve system instructions provided by Developers through crafted input prompts, in order to later help craft prompt injections that circumvent the protections in those system prompts. (known as System prompt leakage, Refer [System Prompt Leakage](https://genai.owasp.org/llmrisk/llm072025-system-prompt-leakage/)).

 References: